heig-vd-dai-course/heig-vd-dai-course/13-java-udp-programming/COURSE_MATERIAL.md

 that TCP is a connection-oriented protocol.
 It means that a connection must be established before sending data.

 In this chapter, you will see and experiment with UDP.
-UDP is a connectionless protocol.
-It means that a connection does not need to be established before sending data.

 UDP is mainly used when reliability is not required.
 It is used for streaming, gaming, etc.

 UDP is sensibly different from TCP and it is important to understand the differences between the two protocols.